nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Known issues
+## Known Issues

+1. **Application Opening Off-Screen on Single-Monitor Setup**
-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the `preferences.json` file created by the application before running the application again.
+   When using multiple screens, if the application is moved to a secondary screen and the setup later reverts to a single screen, the application may open off-screen.
+   > **Workaround**: Delete the `preferences.json` file created by the application, then restart the application.

+2. **Help Window Remains Minimized**
-2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
-The remedy is to manually restore the minimized Help Window.
+   If the Help Window is minimized and the `help` command is executed again (or the `Help` menu or `F1` keyboard shortcut is used), the existing Help Window will remain minimized without reopening or restoring. <br>
+   > **Workaround**: Manually restore the Help Window from the minimized state.

+3. **Unable to Navigate List Items with Tab Key**
+   When using the Tab key to navigate, individual items in lists (like the person list) cannot be accessed.
+   > **Workaround**: Currently, there is no workaround for this.

 --------------------------------------------------------------------------------------------------------------------